cs3216/cs3216.github.io/coursework/mobile/index.md

 ### Alternatives to REST

 Besides REST, there have been various systems introduced more recently that support alternative ways for client-server communication.
 These systems have seen increased adoption by companies that benefit from the different approaches to exposing API.

 Here are some popular alternatives to REST

 - [GraphQL](https://graphql.org/)
 - [gRPC](https://grpc.io/) (based off RPC architecture)

 <div class="box">
   <strong class="milestone-counter">Milestone 4:</strong>
   Explore one alternative to REST API (may or may not be from the list above).
   Give a comparison of the chosen alternative against REST (pros and cons, context of use, etc).

   Between REST and your chosen alternative, identify which might be more appropriate for the application you are building for this project.
 Explain your choice.
 </div>

-<strong>For your application, you may choose to implement a REST API or the alternative you have explored.</strong>
+**For your application, you may choose to implement a REST API or the alternative you have explored.**

 It is important to design the API contract between the client and the server well.
 With the API contract well-documented, the client can test